Skip to main content

 Visual ComfortTwinklBigjigs ToysDewaeleDiscountMugsDependsRVshareKleinanzeigen

-Parameters that appear after the question mark in URLs, commonly used for filtering, sorting, and tracking.
+Query params appear after the question mark in URLs and are the most common type.
+They are widely used for filtering, sorting, pagination, and tracking in e-commerce.

 ?color=red&size=large